MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-index-schema.md

 ### Enhanced with generated data

 In this tutorial, sample data consists of PDFs and content from the [NASA Earth Book](https://www.nasa.gov/ebooks/earth/).
 This content is descriptive and informative, with numerous references to geographies, countries, and areas across the world.
-All of the textual content is captured in chunks, but these recurring instances of place names create an opportunity for adding structure to the index.
+All of the textual content is captured in chunks, but recurring instances of place names create an opportunity for adding structure to the index.
 Using skills, it's possible to recognize entities in the text and capture them in an index for use in queries and filters.
 In this tutorial, we include an [entity recognition skill](cognitive-search-skill-entity-recognition-v3.md) that recognizes and extracts location entities, loading it into a searchable and filterable `locations` field.
 Adding structured content to your index gives you more options for filtering, improved relevance, and more focused answers.

 ### Parent-child fields in one or two indexes?